ucsb-cs8-s18/ucsb-cs8-s18.github.io/_exam/e01/typos.md

 A: Not for this exam.

 Q2: Do we have to write a call for 3 <s>grams</s>ounces, or is that just an example.
 A: Good catch.
-Yes, 3 grams exactly.
+Yes, 3 <s>grams</s>ounces exactly.
 The "for example" referred to "at the Python prompt", NOT the amount in the call.

 Q3b: Do we assume pytest has already been imported?
 A: If you need to import it, write the import statement you need.